natrontech/pocketbase-nextjs-template/README.md

 - [kubernetes-example](/deployments/kubernetes)

-### Repository
+### Environment Variables

-You need to set the following Github Actions secrets:
+You need to set the following Environment Variables at your ui:

 - `ENV_API_URL` - The URL of the API, e.g. `https://template.natron.io` (without trailing slash, but /api at the end, must be accessible from the webclient)